Spain in the Middle Ages

-Early medieval Spain
+Early medieval Hispania

-When the Germanic tribes invaded the provinces of the Roman Empire, the hordes, urged forward by the pressure of the Huns in their rear, hurled themselves for the first time upon the Pyrenean Peninsula – the Alani, a people of Scythian, or Tatar, race; the Vandals and Suebians, Germanic races.
+When the Germanic tribes invaded the provinces of the Roman Empire, the hordes, urged forward by the pressure of the Huns in their rear, hurled themselves for the first time upon the Pyrenean Peninsula – the Alani, a people of Scythian, or Tatar, ethnicity; the Vandals and Suebians, Germanic ethnicity.
 The Alani were, for the most part, quickly brought into subjection.
-The Vandals, after establishing themselves in Baetica, to which they gave the name of Vandalusia (Andalusia), passed on into Africa, while the Visigoths hemmed in the Suebi in Galicia until the latter were completely brought under control.
-These Visigoths, or Western Goths, after sacking Rome under the leadership of Alaric (410), turned towards the Iberian Peninsula, with Athaulf for their leader, and occupied the northeastern portion.
+The Vandals temporarily established themselves in Baetica and then passed on into Africa, while the Visigoths hemmed in the Suebi in Galicia until the latter were completely brought under control.
+These Visigoths, or Western Goths, after sacking Rome under the leadership of Flavius Alaricus (410), turned towards the Iberian Peninsula, with Flavius Ataulfus for their leader, and occupied the northeastern portion, after becoming part of the Empire themselves as foederati and Roman citizens (thanks to the Constitutio Antoniniana).
 Wallia extended his rule over most of the peninsula, keeping the Suebians shut up in Galicia.
-Theodoric I took part, with the Romans and Franks, in the Battle of the Catalaunian Plains, where Attila was routed.
+Theodoric I took part, with the Gallo-Romans and Franks (also foederati and Roman citizens), in the Battle of the Catalaunian Plains, where Attila was routed.

-Euric (466), who put an end to the last remnants of Roman power in the peninsula, may be considered the first monarch of Spain, though the Suebians still maintained their independence in Galicia.
+Flavius Euricus (466), who declared the independence of his kingdom from the western administration, may be considered the first monarch of Spain, though the Suebians still maintained their independence in Galicia.
 Euric was also the first king to give written laws to the Visigoths.
 In the following reigns the Catholic kings of France assumed the role of protectors of the Hispano-Roman Catholics against the Arianism of the Visigoths, and in the wars which ensued Alaric II and Amalaric lost their lives.

-Athanagild, having risen against King Agila, called in the Byzantine Greeks and, in payment for the succour they gave him, ceded to them the maritime places of the southeast (554).
-Liuvigild restored the political unity of the peninsula, subduing the Suebians, but the religious divisions of the country, reaching even the royal family, brought on a civil war.
+Athanagild, having risen against King Agila, called in the "Byzantines" (Eastern Romans) and, in payment for the succour they gave him, ceded to them the maritime places of the southeast (554).
+Flavius Leovigildus restored the political unity of the peninsula, subduing the Suebians, but the religious divisions of the country, reaching even the royal family, brought on a civil war.
 St. Hermengild, the king's son, putting himself at the head of the Catholics, was defeated and taken prisoner, and suffered martyrdom for rejecting communion with the Arians.
 Reccared, son of Liuvigild and brother of St. Hermengild, added religious unity to the political unity achieved by his father, accepting the Catholic faith in the Third Council of Toledo (589).

 Sisebut and Suintila completed the expulsion of the Byzantines from Spain.
-Chindasuinth and Recceswinth laboured for legislative unity, and legalized marriages, hitherto prohibited, between Goths and Latins.
+Chindasuinth and Recceswinth laboured for legislative unity, and legalized marriages, hitherto prohibited, between Goths and Ibero Hispanic.
 In 711, North African Berber soldiers with some Arabs commanded by Tariq ibn Ziyad crossed the Strait of Gibraltar, engaging a Visigothic force led by King Roderic at the Battle of Guadalete in a moment of serious in-fighting and division across the Visigothic Kingdom.

-Medieval Islamic Spain
+Medieval Islamic Iberian Peninsula

-For specific medieval Muslim dynasties and their rulers, see: